digineo/go-uci/README.md

 The easiest solution therefore is a plain Go library, which can be used in Go (with or without CGO) and GCCGO without worrying about interoperability.
-A library also allows UCI to be used outside of OpenWRT systems (e.g. for provisioning).
+A library also allows UCI to be used outside of OpenWrt systems (e.g. for provisioning).

 [uci-git]: https://git.openwrt.org/?p=project/uci.git;a=summary